Britain (place name)

 The name Britain originates from the Common Brittonic term *Pritanī and is one of the oldest known names for Great Britain, an island off the north-western coast of continental Europe.
-The terms Briton and British, similarly derived, refer to its inhabitants and, to varying extents, the smaller islands in the vicinity.
+The terms Briton and British, similarly derived, refer to some or all of its inhabitants and, to varying extents, those of the smaller islands in the vicinity.
 "British Isles" is the only ancient name for these islands to survive in general usage.

 Etymology

 "Britain" comes from Britannia~Brittania, via Old French Bretaigne and Middle English Breteyne, possibly influenced by Old English Bryten(lond), probably also from Latin Brittania, ultimately an adaptation of the Common Brittonic name for the island, *Pritanī.

-The earliest written reference to the British Isles derives from the works of the Greek explorer Pytheas of Massalia; later Greek writers such as Diodorus of Sicily and Strabo who quote Pytheas' use of variants such as Πρεττανική (Prettanikē), "The Britannic [land, island]", and nēsoi brettaniai, "Britannic islands", with Pretani being a Celtic word that might mean "the painted ones" or "the tattooed folk", referring to body decoration (see below).
+The earliest written reference to the British Isles derives from the works of the Greek explorer Pytheas of Massalia; later Greek writers such as Diodorus of Sicily and Strabo who quote Pytheas' use of variants such as Πρεττανική (Prettanikē), "The Britannic [land, island]", and nēsoi brettaniai, "Britannic islands", with Pretani being a Celtic word that might mean literally "the painted ones" or "the tattooed folk", referring to body decoration (see below).